ccchase7/startup/README.md

     - Run the deployment script.
 That will make it so when you go to the simon part of your website, caddy will send the files associated with your simon app

+CSS:
+    General:
+        Selectors:
+            - Used to declare which elements you want the following css rules to apply to.
+            - Class selector: a period before the class name. .class
+            - Also, element.class selects all items of that class that are children of that element.
+            - #id   element[attributes ]
+                Pseudo Selectors:
+                    - changes attributes of an element based on actions (like hover) rather than name/class...
+                    - :hover    :visited    :checked

+    Layout:
+        Grid:
+            - display: grid; grid-template-columns: repeat(auto-fill, minmax(minimumpx, 1fr)); grid-auto-rows: Xpx;
+                grid-gap: Xem;
+                - fr is a fractional unit (it splits up the parent into equal parts)
+            - For when you want to display a group of child elements in a grid.
+            - maybe use ^div^. define class for outer (container) and children.

         Flex:
+            -* You should specify how much room you want the whole thing (or just parts of it) to take using the "height:" attribute.
+Ex. height: 100vh;
             - the flex number indicates how many "units" of space it should have.
 This number is relative to the total number of flex units defined in the subdivision.
             - To the right of the flex number, you can also indicate a starting height.
 If you want something to have a fixed height, give it a flex number of 0 and then indicate the starting height.
             - You can also include a flex-direction (ex. column or row, column-reverse or row-reverse) property to indicate what the main axis will be.
 So if you say row, then things will go on a horizontal axis left to right (they'll be separated into columns, but the main axis will be a row.)

 User Experience:
     - Think of your User Interface as a story.
 Why are they using your service?
 What will satisfy them?